Digital Screens Hurting Reading Habits: Dr Ravish - UrduPoint

 Digital Screens Hurting Reading Habits: Dr Ravish

-"Reading is an activity for healthy and active minds," Dr. Nadim stated, adding that reliance on screens limits reading capabilities.
-He said that developed countries, which pioneered digital technology, have maintained a strong reading culture as screens cannot replace the experience of books.
+"Reading is an activity for healthy and active minds," Dr. Ravish stated, adding that reliance on screens limits reading capabilities.
+He noted that developed countries, which pioneered digital technology, have maintained a strong reading culture as screens cannot replace the experience of books.

 He said that social media has limited the attention spans of consumers.
 He said that viewers tend to prefer watching videos that are between one to three minutes long on these platforms.